bryanalexfreire/PruebaE2E/README.md

    - Open IntelliJ
    - Open project
    - Select project
-   - Wait to download files (in the bottom bar, Files are downloading)
+   - Wait to download files (in the bottom bar, there is a status bar where we can see the porcent of download of files are downloading)

    **** EJECUTE TEST ****